bevyengine/bevy-website/content/news/2021-04-06-bevy-0.5/index.md

 ### Uber Fast "for_each" Query Iterators

-Developers now have the choice to use a fast {{rust_type(type="struct" crate="bevy_ecs" mod="system" version="0.5.0" name="Query" method="for_each")}} iterator, which yields ~1.5-3x iteration speed improvements for "fragmented iteration", and minor ~1.2x iteration speed improvements for unfragmented iteration.
+Developers now have the choice to use a fast {{rust_docs(type="struct" crate="bevy_ecs" mod="system" version="0.5.0" name="Query" method="for_each")}} iterator, which yields ~1.5-3x iteration speed improvements for "fragmented iteration", and minor ~1.2x iteration speed improvements for unfragmented iteration.

 ```rust
 fn system(query: Query<(&A, &mut B)>) {